 After several decades working as a science writer and part-time academic, I’ve had many emails, letters, papers – and in one case an entire set of files – setting out new scientific theories of everything from the origin of the universe to how aircraft fly.
 They often come with a covering note saying that no scientist has been prepared to take the theory seriously, and wondering if I would be willing to help.
 And indeed I am – with the following advice.

 They might, nonetheless, be willing to cast an eye over something potentially interesting.
 But in the “hard” sciences this is extremely unlikely to take the form of a claim based on an appeal to “common sense arguments” or observations that are “obviously” true.
 This is because (sadly) both strategies have long been known to be unreliable in these fields.
-For example, the geocentric theory of the solar system was based on the “obvious” fact that the sun goes round the Earth – which we literally see happen every day, but now know to be an illusion.
-In mathematics, Euclid took as an axiom – that is, a statement so obviously correct it required no proof – that parallel lines only meet at infinity.
-The study of non-Euclidean geometry (eg spheres) by Gauss and others showed this not to be the case.
+For example, the geocentric theory of the solar system was based on the “obvious” fact that the sun goes round the Earth – which we see happen every day, but now know to be an illusion.
+In mathematics, Euclid took as an axiom (i.e. a statement so obviously correct it required no proof) that parallel lines only meet at infinity.
+The study of non-Euclidean geometry (e.g. spheres) by Gauss and others showed this not to be the case.